Dr Andrea Luka Zimmerman

 I have been making films since 1998, originally as part of the film collective Vision Machine, which worked predominantly in Indonesia, exploring the impact of globalisation and working directly with plantation workers.

-I am a filmmaker, artist and cultural activist.
-I grew up on a large council estate and left school at 16.
-After coming to London in 1991, I went to Central Saint Martins, where I now teach.
+My name is Andrea Luka Zimmerman, and I am an artist, cultural activist and filmmaker who grew up on a large council estate in Munich and left school at 16.
+After moving to London in 1991, I studied at Central Saint Martins (where I now teach) for my PhD (2006).

-I am co-founder of the artists' collective Fugitive Images (I am here and Estate: Art, Politics and Social Housing in Britain).
-My new essay-film Estate, a Reverie, tracks the passing of the Haggerston Estate in East London and the utopian promise of social housing it offered, with a spirited celebration of extraordinary everyday humanity.
-Filmed over seven years, Estate reveals and celebrates the resilience of residents who are profoundly overlooked by media representations and wider social responses, and asks how we might resist being framed exclusively through class, gender, ability or disability, and through geography even.
+My feature documentary Estate, a Reverie (2015), tracks the passing of the Haggerston Estate in East London and the utopian promise of social housing it once offered, with a spirited celebration of extraordinary everyday humanity.
+Filmed over seven years, Estate reveals and celebrates the resilience of residents who are overlooked by media representations and wider social responses, asking how we might resist being framed exclusively through class, gender, ability, disability or geography.
+Estate was nominated for the Grierson Award for Best Newcomer, and I for Film London's Jarman Award, amongst other prizes.